Answers To Your Frequently Asked Questions

 Not unless you want to face the consequences of immediately being arrested for driving under the influence and having your license suspended for 90 days.
-As a driver in Alabama, you’ve automatically agreed to being subjected to the implied consent law when you signed your driver’s license.
-With the roadside breathalyzer being the most commonly used test to determine a person’s blood/alcohol concentration, it is important to submit to the test if asked to do so by an Alabama officer.
+As a driver in Alabama, you’ve automatically agreed to be subjected to the implied consent law when you signed your driver’s license.
+With the roadside breathalyzer being the most commonly used test to determine a person’s blood alcohol concentration, it is important to submit to the test if asked to do so by an Alabama officer.
 Other field sobriety tests have been shown to be highly subjective and have no pass/fail standard.
-These tests are used to build evidence against you, and so therefore, you have the right to refuse to take them.
+These tests are used to build evidence against you, and so, therefore, you have the right to refuse to take them.

 Do I really have to let police search my car if asked after being pulled over for a routine traffic violation?

-As a protection against illegal searches, police must prove “probable cause” to search your vehicle after pulling you over.
+As protection against illegal searches, police must prove “probable cause” to search your vehicle after pulling you over.
 If you consent, an officer won’t need probable cause and can search your entire vehicle at will.
 Even in cases where you believe you have nothing to hide, you do not have to subject yourself to a vehicle search.
 Again, it’s often a tactic to build evidence to be used against you when charged with a crime.
 On the other hand, if the officer explains that they have probable cause to do so, it is better to allow them access and resist disagreeing with him/her.
 If the search is proven to be unlawful, your lawyer can fight to have any evidence suppressed or charges dismissed.

 How does a prenuptial agreement work?

 Viewed to have the same weight as any business contract, a prenuptial agreement is a personal contract between two people before they enter a legal marriage.
 Outlining the distribution of wealth in the event of divorce or legal separation, a “prenup” is meant to protect the assets of one or both parties.
-A prenuptial agreement must be agreed upon by both parties and its stipulations for spousal support and disbursement depends on full financial disclosure.
+A prenuptial agreement must be agreed upon by both parties and its stipulations for spousal support and disbursement depend on full financial disclosure.

 How quickly can a divorce be finalized?

-From the date of filing until the date that a divorce is granted is 30 days by law.
-Though most people wish to have divorce proceedings to go as quickly as possible, many factors often delay the process, causing most divorces to take several months.
+From the date of filing until the date that divorce is granted is 30 days by law.
+Though most people wish to have divorce proceedings go as quickly as possible, many factors often delay the process, causing most divorces to take several months.
 Child support and custody, alimony payments and division of property are often the reasons divorce proceedings are extended.

 Recently, I suffered injuries in a car accident where I was labeled as partially to blame by the insurance company.
 Can I still recover compensation for my injuries from the other driver?

 The quick answer is, not if you live in Alabama.
-We live in one of the few states that prohibits a driver who was found to be at-fault, even in the slightest, to be unable to seek compensation for their injuries.
+We live in one of the few states that prohibits a driver who was found to be at fault, even in the slightest, to be unable to seek compensation for their injuries.
 That being said, it is imperative that you understand this stipulation of personal injury law, as insurance companies often seek any means necessary to place partial blame on you in order to avoid having to compensate for injuries.
 Make sure to talk to a personal injury attorney to avoid being unfairly blamed for the accident.

 How long will I have to wait to recover compensation for my personal injury suit?